-The DBS application form: common mistakes & how to avoid them
+DBS application form mistakes and how to avoid them

 Our online system makes filling in a DBS application form quick and convenient – but it’s still easy to make mistakes.
 Submitting a DBS application form with mistakes can delay the results and affect the accuracy of the disclosure certificate.

-To make sure your DBS applications run as smoothly as possible, we’ve outlined some of the mistakes we see most often, and how to avoid them.
+To make sure the process of obtaining a check runs as smoothly as possible, we’ve outlined some of the DBS application form mistakes we see most often, and how to avoid them.

 Previous names are not provided